Semiparametric Efficient Inference in Adaptive Experiments: Empirical Results

 \subsection{Bounded Outcomes}

-Plots (c) and (d) in Figure~\ref{fig:miscoverage-bernoulli} show aggregated results across $1000$ iterations of a simulation with a bounded, continuous outcomes where the $ATE=0.4$.
+Plots (c) and (d) in Figure~\ref{fig:miscoverage-bernoulli} show aggregated results across $1000$ iterations of a simulation with a bounded, continuous outcomes where the $ATE=0.1$.
 The data generating process can be found in Appendix~\ref{appdx:implementation_bounded}.
 Results in this section follow an identical pattern to the results in the Bernoulli experiment.

 The data generating process yields data which is noticeably heteroskedastic.
 This implies that $\pi^{\mathrm{AIPW}}$ will produce values that are close to $0$ and $1$.
-However, when $t$ is small, $\hat{f}$ and $\hat{e}$ can be noisy estimates of the true, not observable $f$ and $e$.
-In this case the truncation schedule plays an interesting balance of disallowing noisy estimates of $f$ and $e$ from inducing high variance in $\bar{h}_t$, while still converging to the optimal policy at an appreciable rate.
+However, when $t$ is small, $\hat{f}$ and $\hat{e}$ can be noisy estimates of the true, unobservable $f$ and $e$.
+In this case, the truncation schedule plays an interesting balance of preventing noisy estimates of $f$ and $e$ from inducing high variance in $\bar{h}_t$, while still allowing $\pi_t$ to converge to the optimal policy at an appreciable rate.